mohit180796/Predicing-Shipping-Lead-time/README.md

 # Predicing-Shipping-Lead-time
-This project is using publically available commodity shipment data set from USAID department's PEPFAR Relief program for AIDS.
+This project is trying to predict whether a shipment got delayed or not, using supply chain dataset of healthcare items.